ledeprogram/courses/platforms/README.md

 **In Class:**

-danah boyd guest lectures on teen privacy and big data
+danah boyd guest lectures on teen privacy and big data.

+After that we will talk about project milestones and requirements and [a template for project presentation](http://prezi.com/7tclc2uwpmet/?utm_campaign=share&utm_medium=copy&rc=ex0share).

 ***Reading:***